AMelrose/Unfuck/README.md

 ### So, why the name?

 ```
-The language has gone through a few ideas for names, of which I won't
+The language has gone through a few ideas for names.
-be mentioning.
 However, the name that was chosen made more sense for
 a couple of reasons; It is based on Brainfuck, hence the last four
 letters of the name.
 Also, while I was designing the language,
 I noticed a resemblence of the code I was writting in Unfuck to that